Publish open access

 - Arrangements with publishers

 If you are not sure how to publish your article open access, consult our FAQs or contact us before article acceptance: @email.

 Implementing the CERN Open Access Policy

 The CERN Open Access Policy in its current revision is effective as of 1st May 2017.
 The Policy requires CERN Authors to publish all original results open access.
 Contributions to conference proceedings are not covered by this Policy.
 CERN Authors are intended as Staff, Fellows, and those collaborators authorized by their respective Department Heads to use the CERN affiliation, e.g. some scientific visitors, under certain conditions (see CERN Operational Circular 6).

-According to the Annual lists of CERN-authored publications, CERN publishes about 1000 articles/year mostly in instrumentation, engineering and physics journals.
+According to the Annual lists of CERN-authored publications, CERN publishes about 1000 articles/year mostly in instrumentation, engineering, and physics journals.
 Physics articles are evenly distributed between theory and experiment.
 About 90% of these articles are published open access.
 The CERN Open Access Policy aims for 100% open access publications, under a CC-BY license, for all papers signed by at least one CERN Author.
 Therefore, CERN has made available a central open access fund to support the costs related to the implementation of this policy.
-At the same time publishing in journals that do not offer any open access option is no longer possible.
-The following guide should help you to chose your route to achieve open access:
+At the same time publishing in journals that do not offer any Open Access option is no longer possible.
+The CERN Author Guide (see banner above) will provide you a quick answer to whether your article is immediately eligible for central CERN funding.
+The detailed rules and guidelines are available below.

 Thanks to the SCOAP3 initiative, all authors can publish their high-energy physics (HEP) articles for free in the journals mostly used nowadays in the field.
 The eleven SCOAP3 journals currently cover about 90% of the field’s publications.
 SCOAP3 is the easiest solution to achieve Open Access as there are no administrative processes needed for individual articles.
 Therefore, SCOAP3 should be your first choice if you plan to publish a high-energy physics article.